Coming off climate talks, US to hold huge crude sale in Gulf - NewsBreak

 The livestreamed sale invited energy companies to bid on drilling leases across some 136,000 square miles (352,000 square kilometers) — about twice the area of Florida.

-The auction comes after a federal judge in a rejected a suspension of fossil fuel sales that Biden imposed when he first took office.
+The auction comes after a federal judge in a lawsuit brought by Republican states rejected a suspension of fossil fuel sales that Biden imposed when he first took office.

 The Democrat campaigned on promises to curb fossil fuels from public lands and waters, which including coal account for about a quarter of U.S. carbon emissions, according to the U.S. Geological Survey.
-Yet even as he’s tried to into strengthening international efforts against global warming, Wednesday’s sale illustrates Biden’s difficulties gaining ground on climate issues at home.
+Yet even as he’s tried to cajole other world leaders into strengthening international efforts against global warming, Wednesday’s sale illustrates Biden's difficulties gaining ground on climate issues at home.

 The administration last week proposed another round of oil and gas lease sales in 2022, in Montana, Wyoming, Colorado and other western states.
-Interior Department officials proceeded despite concluding that burning the fuels could lead to billions of dollars in .
+Interior Department officials proceeded despite concluding that burning the fuels could lead to billions of dollars in potential future climate damages.

 “We had Trump’s unconstrained approach to oil and gas on federal lands and Biden’s early attempt to pause drilling.
 Now it looks like the Biden administration is trying to find a new policy,” said researcher Robert Johnston with Columbia University’s Center on Global Energy Policy.